-Emergency Transfer Criteria are invoked: The loss of any single generator or circuit, together with other facilities, which will trip at the same time due to pre-set automatic devices, will not cause any NYS Transmission System facility to exceed its STE rating.
+Emergency Transfer Criteria are invoked: The loss of any single generator or circuit, together with other facilities, which will trip at the same time due to preset automatic devices, will not cause any NYS Transmission System facility to exceed its STE rating.

-- 3. Sufficient Operating Reserve exists to meet the requirements specified by the NYSRC, but only using Emergency Transfer Criteria. - 4.
-Area Control Error is greater than +/- 100 MW, but not more than +/- 500 MW for more than 10 minutes. - 5.
-A neighboring Control Area is not operating under Normal State conditions, but has not implemented voltage or load reduction. - 6.
-An Operating Reserve deficiency is predicted for the NYCA peak load forecast and reserve purchases are not available.
+- Sufficient Operating Reserve exists to meet the requirements specified by the 3.
+NYSRC, but only using Emergency Transfer Criteria. - Area Control Error is greater than +/- 100 MW, but not more than +/- 500 MW for more than 10 minutes. - A neighboring Control Area is not operating under Normal State conditions, but has not implemented voltage or load reduction.